rafaelorozco/rafaelorozco.github.io/_pages/about.md

 I am a PhD candidate at the [Seismic Laboratory Imaging and Modeling ](https://slim.gatech.edu/) and in the job market for Spring 2025.

 My research is in machine learning for acceleration and uncertainty quantification of image reconstruction.
-My main research contributions are in implementing generative models that learn to sample from the Bayesian posterior of realistic high-dimensional imaging problems.
+During my PhD research, I implemented generative models that learn to sample from the Bayesian posterior of realistic high-dimensional imaging problems.
+My engineering mindset drives me to bridge the gap between innovative algorithms and practical applications, making these solutions impactful for industry needs.

 My main applications are:

 **seismic imaging** and **digital twin data assimilation** for monitoring of carbon dioxide sequestration to mitigate climate change...